MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-r2dbc-with-azure-mysql.md

    ![Test with cURL][R2DBC-MYSQL03]

 Congratulations!
-You have created a fully reactive Spring Boot application, that uses R2DBC to store and retrieve data from Azure Database for MySQL.
+You've created a fully reactive Spring Boot application, that uses R2DBC to store and retrieve data from Azure Database for MySQL.

 ## Summary